How to Clean a French Press Coffee Maker

 - Dry out the inside with a clean paper towel, and set the French press aside.
 It’s now ready to brew some more great coffee the next day.

-Daily cleaning is the ideal way to keep your French press coffee maker in good condition, but you should also deep clean it once a week.
-Don’t worry—even deep cleaning your coffee maker is simple.
+Daily cleaning is the ideal way to keep your French press coffee maker in good condition, but you should also thoroughly clean it once a week.
+Don't worry—thoroughly cleaning your coffee maker is simple.

 - Start by completing the daily cleaning process.
 Then, disassemble the plunger and set all the pieces on the counter.